Sarcoidosis & Your Organs

 Your renal and endocrine system

 Abnormalities can occur in the way the body handles calcium.
 For example, hypercalcemia (an excess of calcium in the blood) occurs in 2% to 10% of patients.
 Hypercalciuria (an excess amount of calcium in the urine) occurs in up to 21% of patients.
 Kidney stone formation, damage to the structure of the kidney itself, and kidney failure may also occur.
+Another endocrine abnormality seen in sarcoidosis is hypopituitarism.
+The pituitary gland is at the base of the brain and secretes eight different hormones.
+The signs and symptoms of hypopituitarism vary, depending on which hormones are undersecreted.
+Occasionally, there is decreased secretion of all the hormones and this is called panhypopituitarism.
+Diabetes can occur as a complication of sarcoidosis therapy.

 Your reproductive system